ucegbe/LLM-App/README .md

 ## UI Look
 The UI has Three Activities:
-1. DocumentQuery: This uses the RAG apparoach with different retrievers (OpenSearch and Kendra) and lets you select different configurations.
+1. **DocumentQuery**: This uses the RAG apparoach with different retrievers (OpenSearch and Kendra) and lets you select different configurations.
 The user can upload a pdf and get it indexed in either OpenSearch or Kendra.

 <img src="images/docquery.JPG" width="600"/>

-2. Document Insights: This is a more interactive appraoch where the user uploads a document and can interact with each page of that documnet in real time.
+2. **Document Insights**: This is a more interactive appraoch where the user uploads a document and can interact with each page of that documnet in real time.
 Things like QnA, Summarization etc.

 <img src="images/insights.JPG" width="600"/>

-3. Batch Document Summary: This is an activity for Batch document summarization.
+3. **Batch Document Summary**: This is an activity for Batch document summarization.
 The user uploads a pdf document and is able to generate a wholesome summary of the entire document.

 <img src="images/batch.JPG" width="600"/>